OpenLocalizationTestOrg/azure-docs-pr-test.hu-HU/articles/dns/dns-reverse-dns-hosting.md

 ![DNS-zónák panel](./media/dns-reverse-dns-hosting/figure9.png)

-Az alábbiakban hello hogyan tooview hello rögzíti a PowerShell és hello AzureCLI példák:
+A következő példák a PowerShell és a AzureCLI a rekordok megtekintése:

 #### <a name="powershell"></a>PowerShell